Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 Book Your Stay At Onyado Nono Nara Onsen

 The onsen ryokan hotel in Nara is located right next to the JR Nara station.
-We also loved that the ryokan is incredibly clean and the staff were impeccable.
+We also loved that the ryokan is incredibly clean and the staff were fantastic.

-The overnight stay includes a delicious complementary ramen supper, use of the beautiful hot spring facilities, free washing (drying has a small fee of 100JPY for 20 mins).
+The overnight stay includes a delicious complementary ramen supper, use of the beautiful hot spring facilities and free washing (drying has a small fee of 100JPY for 20 mins).

 Travel Tip: Don’t miss the 2 large massage chairs opposite the entrance to the onsen.

-This onsen in Nara is perfect for your first public nudity bathing experience because it’s gender separated.
+It’s perfect for your first public nude bathing experience because it’s gender separated.
 This helped us to feel a bit more relaxed at least with the same sex.

-There is an indoor and outdoor section with several different pools along with a sauna.
-Women receive a pin code upon check-in which allow entry to the female side of the onsen.
-This pin is changed daily.
+There’s an indoor and outdoor section with several different pools, along with a sauna.
+Women receive a pin code upon check-in which allow entry to the female side of the onsen, and the pin is changed daily.

 Want more Japan content?
 Head over to our Japan Travel Guides to explore the very best of Tokyo and beyond.

-We hope this guide featuring the best Onsen in Nara helps you plans your visit!
+We hope our guide to experiencing the onsen in Nara helps with planning your visit!

 Happy Soaking,